FHS graduates 301 seniors at 2023 commencement ceremony

 At the conclusion of the ceremony, LaMonds asked the seniors to give their families a standing ovation and then shared some class statistics.

 "This class of 2023 has 301 graduates," she said.
 "I know, that's a lot!
 They have had four conference championships, one district championship.
 They've won 61% of their varsity contests.
 They have 52 academic all-state athletes and 82 scholar athletes.
-Fifteen seniors have signed with colleges or universities to continue their athletic career.
+Fiften seniors have signed with colleges or universities to continue their athletic career.
 Ten all-state athletes.
 Boys' Coast Country team placed fourth at state.
-We had three state ACES (AHEC Career Enhancement Scholars) finishes, 14 CNA (certified nurse assistant) students, eight entering the military, 52% of the graduates earning college credit, 4,472 college credit hours earned, 31 AA degrees from Mineral Area College, one from Missouri Baptist, five Bright Flight Scholars, one National Merit finalist, one Presidential Scholar, 89 A+ scholarships, a total of $2 million in scholarships.
-And this class broke the record with 7,112 community service hours completed by the senior class.
+We had three state ACES (AHEC Career Enhancement Scholars) finishes, 14 CNA (Certified Nurse Assistant) students, eight entering the military, 52% of the graduates earning college credit, 4,472 college credit hours earned, 31 AA degrees from Mineral Area College, one from Missouri Baptist, five Bright Flight Scholars, one National Merit finalist, one Presidential Scholar, 89 A+ scholarships, a total of $2 million in scholarships.
+And this class broke the record with 7,112 community service hours completed by the senior class."

 2023 FHS graduates